microsoft/WindowsAppSDK/specs/Deployment/DeploymentAPI.md

 This API performs a status check, and if the main and/or singleton packages are missing or not at the required version, it will attempt to deploy those packages and get the WindowsAppRuntime into an OK state.
 All information about the version, channel, and architecture needed are derived from the current WinAppSDK framework package.

 Since both the main _and_ the singleton packages may need to be installed, it is possible that one package is installed successfully but not the other.
 If so, the returned WindowsAppRuntimeStatus will contain the error, if one occurs during package install.
 There will be no rollback of any successfully installed packages.
+See the [developer docs](https://docs.microsoft.com/en-us/windows/apps/windows-app-sdk/deploy-packaged-apps#address-installation-errors) for instructions on how to handle errors.

 The install of the packages may take a couple seconds to complete, which may be a performance concern to some developers.
 To address these concerns, developers can instead call GetStatus() first and verify that the required packages are missing.
 If so, then call Initialize() on another thread to handle the time delay more elegantly.

-See [developer docs](https://docs.microsoft.com/en-us/windows/apps/windows-app-sdk/deploy-packaged-apps#address-installation-errors) for instructions on how to handle errors.

 Once the main and singleton packages have been deployed, they generally do not need to be deployed again.
-If a user were to remove the main or singleton package, the API can be used to reinstall them. **_Note that the Windows App SDK main and singleton packages will me made non-removable in later releases_**.
+If a user were to remove the main or singleton package, the API can be used to reinstall them again. **_Note that the Windows App SDK main and singleton packages will me made non-removable in later releases_**.

 ```C++